Give2Peer/g2p-client-android/README.md

 Simply run `app/src/androidTest/java/org/give2peer/give2peer/test/MainTest.java` in Android Studio.

-Sadly, our current feature suite covers nothing, and is totally deprecated.
+Sadly, our current feature suite does not pass because _steps are too hard to implement_.
 The mandatory usage of the Camera or Gallery picker when adding a new Item is tricky.
 Robotium simply cannot control another application without some serious and delicate apk re-signing (which [requires rooting](https://code.google.com/p/robotium/wiki/RobotiumForPreInstalledApps)), or [clever mocking](https://github.com/bryanl/FakeCamera).

 Mocking sounds nice, but we never could manage to set it up properly.
-And never mind about automatizing the setup !
+And never mind about automatizing the setup of mocks on the emulator !

 Advice would be warmly welcome !